 We can always note time logs manually or we can take help from a good time tracking app as well.
 But I believe, tracking time manually for every task would eat up a lot of time in itself.
 On the other hand, using a time tracking app can save a lot of time and gives exactly what we want.

-Now, to increase the productivity, you need to observe the data collected in the time tracking tool very carefully.
+Now, to increase productivity and reduce work problems, you need to observe the data collected at the time tracking tool very carefully.

 You can find out following things from a time tracking app: